jquense/yup/README.md

 Mark the schema as required.
 All field values apart from `undefined` meet this requirement.

+#### `mixed.requiredIf(requiredIfTest: Function, message: ?string): Schema`

+Marks the schema as required if a specific condition is met.
+The requiredIfTest receives an object with the following values:
+- `path`: the string path of the current validation
+- `value`: the value to test.
+- `options`: the `options` object that validate() or isValid() was called with
+- `parent`:  in the case of nested schema, this is the value of the parent object
+- `ancestors`: array of all resolved parent values.

 #### `mixed.typeError(message: string): Schema`

 Define an error message for failed type checks.
 The `${value}` and `${type}` interpolation can